nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/developing/constrained.rst

        If the application does not need to receive large frames, then this can be reduced to save memory.

 The configuration options must be used in conjunction with the Zephyr networking stack configuration options to achieve the desired performance and memory usage.
-These options form a staged pipeline all the way to the nRF7002 chip, any change in one stage of the pipeline will impact the performance and memory usage of the next stage.
+These options form a staged pipeline all the way to the nRF70 Series chip, any change in one stage of the pipeline will impact the performance and memory usage of the next stage.
 For example, solving bottleneck in one stage of the pipeline might lead to a bottleneck in the next stage.

 .. _constrained_host_packet_memory: